 Second, this Actuarial Present Value of Future Benefits is compared to the assets.
-The "assets" for this purpose include the net amount of assets already accumulated by the plan, the present value of future member contributions, the present value of future employer normal cost contributions, and the present value of future employer amortization payments for the unfunded actuarial accrued liability.
+The "assets" for this purpose include the net amount of assets already accumulated by the plan, the present value of future normal cost contributions (this includes both the present value of future employer normal cost contributions), and the present value of future employer amortization payments for the unfunded actuarial accrued liability.